Heathrow Southern Railway: Proposed route

 The proposed route starts in a short section of tunnel from the west end of Terminal 5 station, then rises briefly to the surface to make a connection with the Windsor-Staines Line, with the main route continuing in tunnel following the M25 corridor to connect to existing railway near Chertsey or Virginia Water.

 Services from Heathrow towards Woking would use the existing Byfleet Junction, enabling trains to join the South Western Main Line "slow lines" between there and Woking.
 The junction at Byfleet already has a dive-under, avoiding any delays to trains on the intensively used "fast lines".

 Overall, construction of the new infrastructure can be carried out with minimal impact on existing railway operations.
 The only impacts would be the new junctions on the Staines–Windsor and Egham–Weybridge routes, both of which are lightly used lines compared to the South Western Main Line.

 Network Rail estimates that there needs to be an additional 60% capacity to serve the expanding Heathrow Airport by 2043 and identified that there is a strong case for implementing a new southern route to meet these needs.

 The proposed Heathrow Southern Railway infrastructure also allows for trains from Basingstoke, Woking and Guildford to continue beyond Heathrow Airport to serve a proposed new station at Old Oak Common where there will from 2026 be an interchange with High Speed 2, and also London Paddington which is now on the Elizabeth line.
 This will also increase accessibility into London from the south and south-west, mainly increasing access to Waterloo and Clapham Junction, while also allowing for new routes such as the Basingstoke to Paddington route and a possible route into Southampton in the future.
 Using Network Rail's modelling system it has been determined that this new line will be able to carry four trains per hour.
 Heathrow Southern Railway also recognises that if an extra platform were constructed at Staines station their proposed new infrastructure creates an opportunity for an extension of the Elizabeth line from Heathrow to Staines, which would create another route from Staines into London.

-In 2025, Spelthorne Borough Council ruled out the northern approach, and said it would support HSR only if trains were guaranteed to stop at Staines.
+In 2025, Spelthorne Borough Council ruled out the alternative Southern Light Rail proposal and said it would support Heathrow Southern Railway, provided that trains were guaranteed to stop at Staines.